Chicken, Potato and Brussels Sprout Sheet Pan Dinner is just the solution for the dinnertime slump. It’s a lifesaver!

 To show you how truly simple you can keep things while still getting your tastebuds excited, I’m sharing a recipe I make all the time for my family these days: A Chicken, Potato and Brussels Sprouts Sheet Pan Dinner.
 It’s similar to my Greek Chicken Sheet Pan Dinner, but that one has wings and thighs instead of diced breast meat.

-The trick is to add a great seasoning blend (in this case, Za’atar – which, if you’re not familiar with it yet, you need to order ASAP because it truly is dinner-saving magic in a jar) and something to add a little pop and freshness, in this case I’m using pomegranate seeds.
+The trick is to add a great seasoning blend (in this case Za’atar – which, if you’re not familiar with it yet, you need to order ASAP on Amazon* because it truly is dinner-saving magic in a jar) and something to add a little pop and freshness, in this case I’m using pomegranate seeds.

 So, friend, here’s to real-life dinner recipes.
 Here’s to keeping things simple while adding beauty to our lives.
 And here’s to never, ever forgetting the wonderful in the middle of our crazy, messy, I-don’t-feel-like-making-dinner days.